Three ways to cover a graph: Introduction

 \section{Introduction}

 Graph covering is one of the most classical topics in graph theory.
-In 1891, in one of the first purely graph-theoretical papers at all, Petersen shows that any $2r$-regular graph can be covered with $r$ sets of vertex disjoint cycles~\cite{Pet-91}.
-A first survey on covering problems of Beineke~\cite{Bei-69} appeared in 1969.
-Graph covering problems are lively and ramified fields of research -- over the last decades as well as today~\cite{Har-70,Har-72,Aki-80,Aki-81,Gra-88,Mut-98}.
+In 1891, in one of the first purely graph-theoretical papers, Petersen~\cite{Pet-91} showed that any $2r$-regular graph can be covered with $r$ sets of vertex disjoint cycles.
+A survey on covering problems by Beineke~\cite{Bei-69} appeared in 1969.
+Graph covering is a lively field with deep ramifications -- over the last decades as well as today~\cite{Har-70,Har-72,Aki-80,Aki-81,Gra-88,Mut-98}.
 This is supported through the course of this paper by many references to recent works of different authors.

-In every graph covering problem one is given a host graph $G$, a template class $\mc{T}$, and a notion of how to cover $G$ with one or several template graphs.
-One is then interested in covers of $G$ w.r.t. $\mc{T}$ that are in some sense simple, or well structured; the most prevalent measure of simplicity being the number of template graphs needed to cover $G$.
+In every graph covering problem one is given an input graph $H$, a covering class $\mc{G}$, and a notion of how to cover $H$ with one or several graphs from $\mc{G}$.
+One is then interested in $\mc{G}$-coverings of $H$ that are in some sense simple, or well structured; the most prevalent measure of simplicity being the number of graphs from $\mc{G}$ needed to cover the edges of $H$.